Chancellor Rachel Reeves may be planning to tax interest on cash held in stocks and shares ISAs, according to newspaper reports.

 Following the Budget, HMRC confirmed in a newsletter that "cash-like" investments held in stocks and shares ISAs would face restrictions.

-That would hit holdings such as money market funds, which offer marginally better returns than cash with minimal risk and are often used by investors waiting to buy shares.
+That would hit holdings such as money market funds, which offer marginally better returns than cash with minimal risk and are often used by investors waiting to buy shares, funds or other investments.

 Cash ISAs had a record year in 2025, with £57bn of money paid into the accounts, according to Bank of England Money and Credit figures.